Don’t Buy the $90 Steam Deck Dock [Alternatives]

 Dimensions: 175.8mm x 99mm x 36.1mm | Body: Metallic outer build | Ethernet Port: Yes | Base: Rubberized corners and grips present in the docking station | Charging: 100W USB-C fast charging (The Steam Deck charges at a maximum of 45W only) | Display Options: HDMI 2.0 port and DisplayPort 1.2 port | Display Output: 4K@60Hz | USB Ports: 3 USB 3.2 ports | Compatibility: Steam Deck, ASUS ROG Ally, iPhone, Android | Warranty: 18 months limited warranty

-JSAUX‘s HB0702 dock is the most highly recommended dock for the Steam Deck.
-Offering nearly all the features as the official Dock at nearly half the price, it’s hard to see why anyone looking for a dock for their Steam Deck shouldn’t get the JSAUX HB0702.
+JSAUX‘s HB0702 dock is one of the most highly recommended docks for the Steam Deck.
+It offers nearly all the same features as the official Dock but at almost half the price, making it a top pick for Steam Deck owners looking for value.

-The HB0702 has a full metallic body with 2 display ports on the back: a HDMI 2.0 port and a DisplayPort 1.2 port, which is similar to what the official Dock offers.
-The HB0702 outputs at a resolution of 4K with a refresh rate of 60Hz through both outlets.
-It also offers 3 USB 3.2 ports and a fast USB-C charging input and cable, also on the back.
-The Ethernet input though, is located on the side of the dock.
+The HB0702 features a full metallic body and two display outputs: a HDMI 2.0 port and a DisplayPort 1.2, very similar to the official Dock.
+Both video outputs support 4K resolution at 60Hz.
+You also get three USB 3.2 ports and a fast USB-C power input, all conveniently placed on the back.
+The Ethernet port is located on the side for network connections.

-Unfortunately, as the HB0702 is a third-party dock, the Steam Deck does not fit perfectly in the base.
-Even with the grips in the cavity, it’s still far too loose even for most thick cases.
-The HB0702 is compatible with the ASUS ROG Ally, iPhone and Android phones.
-It has a starting price of $52.99.
-If you think that it’s still expensive, check out the HB0603, which offers almost the same features at an even lower price.
+Since the HB0702 is a third-party dock, the Steam Deck doesn’t fit as snugly as with the official version—even with the added grips, it can be loose for some cases.
+But the HB0702 is compatible with the ASUS ROG Ally, iPhones, and Android phones too.
+It starts at $52.99.
+If you want a more affordable option, check out the HB0603, which has nearly the same features at an even lower price.

 2. NewQ Clip-On 5-in-1 Dock